 The DICE Approach™

-The DICE Approach was developed by a national group of experts led by Dr. Kales, in collaboration with Constantine G. Lyketsos, MD, and Laura N. Gitlin, PhD from Johns Hopkins University.
-It represents a simple but comprehensive method toward understanding and managing problem behaviors.
-Panel members with clinical and research expertise in managing behavioral symptoms of dementia from the following disciplines participated: geriatric medicine, geriatric psychiatry, geriatric psychology, nursing, social work, pharmacy and behavioral science.
-This group created an algorithmic approach toward assessment and management of BPSD called DICE which stands for Describe, Investigate, Create and Evaluate.
-The DICE approach is an adaptation of the clinical reasoning process used by geriatric psychiatrists to assess and manage BPSD as well as underlying numerous randomized trials involving behavioral management skills training for family caregivers.
+To address this need, in collaboration with Constantine Lyketsos, MD and Laura Gitlin, PhD, from Johns Hopkins University, Dr. Kales organized an interdisciplinary expert panel.
+The panel included members with expertise in geriatric medicine, geriatric psychiatry, geriatric psychology, nursing, social work, pharmacy and behavioral science.
+This group created an algorithmic approach toward assessment and management of BPSD called DICE (Describe, Investigate, Create, Evaluate).
+The DICE Approach is an adaptation of the clinical reasoning process used by geriatric psychiatrists to assess and manage BPSD.